Heathers

-Heathers is a 1989 American teen satirical crime film written by Daniel Waters and directed by Michael Lehmann, in both of their respective film debuts.
-The film stars Winona Ryder, Christian Slater, Shannen Doherty, Lisanne Falk, Kim Walker, and Penelope Milford.
-The plot revolves around four teenage girls—three of whom are named Heather—in a clique at an Ohio high school, one of whose lives is disrupted by the arrival of a misanthrope intent on murdering the popular students and staging their deaths as suicides.
+Heathers is a 1988 American satirical teen film written by Daniel Waters and directed by Michael Lehmann, in both of their respective film debuts.
+The film stars Winona Ryder, Christian Slater, Shannen Doherty, Lisanne Falk, Kim Walker and Penelope Milford.
+It follows downtrodden high school student Veronica Sawyer—the only girl of her school clique not to be named Heather—who falls in love with Jason "J.D."
+Dean, a misanthropic newcomer intent on murdering the popular students and staging their deaths as suicides.

 Waters wrote Heathers as a spec script and originally wanted Stanley Kubrick to direct the film, out of admiration for Kubrick's own black comedy film Dr. Strangelove.
 Waters intended the film to contrast the optimistic teen movies of the era, particularly those written by John Hughes, by presenting a cynical depiction of high school imbued with dark satire.

-Filmed in Los Angeles from February to March of 1988, Heathers premiered in Milan, Italy, in the fall of 1988 before making its way to the Sundance Film Festival on January 21, 1989, then New World Pictures theatrically released the film in the United States on March 31, 1989.
-It went on to win the Independent Spirit Award for Best First Feature, and for his screenplay, Waters received the Edgar Award for Best Motion Picture Screenplay.
+Filmed in Los Angeles in July of 1988, Heathers premiered in Milan, Italy in the fall of 1988 before making its way to the Sundance Film Festival on January 21, 1989, then New World Pictures theatrically released the film in the United States on March 31, 1989.
+It went on to win the Independent Spirit Award for Best First Feature, and for his screenplay, Waters received the Edgar Allan Poe Award for Best Motion Picture Screenplay.
 It has since become popular and is regarded in polls as one of the greatest coming-of-age films of all time.
 Heathers has since been adapted into a musical and a television reboot.